stojg/recommend/README.md

 		)
     );

-Start with loading this data into the Data class
+We then load this data into the Data class

 	$data = new \stojg\recommend\Data($artistRatings);